 Born and raised in Wilmington, North Carolina, Charles Scherer was recently widowed with seven children when he married Bertha Banks in 1909.
 She was twenty years his junior.
 They moved to Pittsburgh in July 1917.
 Their time there was brief.

-Scherer was obsessively, violently jealous and possessive of his wife.
+Scherer was obsessively, violently jealous and possessive of his wife; a trait that had long been in evidence.
 Compounded by alcohol abuse, his jealousy led him to quit his job in March 1918 so he could watch his wife.

 He believed she was involved with Peter Butkiewicz, a barber whose shop was across the street from their 3531 Butler St., Lawrenceville home.
 Scherer had even complained to police about their relationship, though police had investigated and not found any evidence to support Scherer’s concerns.

 On April 27, 1918, the morning after another argument, Scherer shot and killed his wife as she was getting dressed.
 He said he was awakened by a noise and fired his gun in response.
 Scherer immediately turned himself in to police.

 At trial, Scherer claimed a lack of premeditation, a defense overwhelmed by inculpatory evidence that included a recently purchased gun, a history of fight and threats, his confession to police of shooting his wife due to jealousy, and a letter to his sister expressing regret for what he had done.

 Scherer was convicted of first-degree murder on March 1, 1919.
 After his motion for a new trial was rejected, he was sentenced to death on July 10, 1919.
 His appeal, which raised no new defense and offered no new evidence or argument, was rejected (Commonwealth v.
 Scherer, 266 Pa.
 210, 1920).